mysterious-coding/base_entranced/README.md

 * /g_allow_vote_allready
 * /g_allow_vote_q

+####Random teams/capts in siege
+base_enhanced allows for random teams/capts generation, but it doesn't work in siege mode.
+I have enabled it to work for siege in base_entranced.

+####Support for kill-the-npc objectives
+Framework to support kill-the-npc objectives in future siege maps, such as the upcoming siege_ghetto.
+Mapmakers can specify "dempProof 1" in .npc files to make NPCs immune to demp.
+Mapmakers can also specify "specialKnockback #" -- in conjunction with teamnodmg, this makes it so enemies cannot knockback this NPC, and allies get extra knockback on this NPC when using melee(useful for moving him around).
+Knockback is multiplied by the specialKnockback number for friendly melee.

 ####Bugfixes:
 * Seeker no longer attacks walkers and fighters.
 * Fixed bug with nextmap failed vote causing siege to reset to round 1 anyway.